hbctraining/variant_analysis/lessons/03_file_formats.md

 ### Meta-information Lines

 The first lines in a VCF file are called the ***meta-information lines*** and they always start with `##`.
 These lines contain information regarding how the file was made and what the file contains.
-The meta-information lines are:
+The meta-information lines from the above example are:

 ```
 ##fileformat=VCFv4.2